- J.D.Regent University School of Lawsumma cum laude2000

 - Law360 Rising Star, Government Contracts, 2015

-- President, Board of Contract Appeals Bar Association
+- Secretary, Section of Public Contract Law, American Bar Association

 District of Columbia

 In this interview, Jason Workmaster discussed the impact of the withdrawal from Afghanistan on government contractors, including steps contractors can take to reduce risk.

 Washington, DC, June 11, 2021 – Miller & Chevalier Chartered announced today that the firm received numerous practice and individual rankings in the 2021 edition of Legal 5

 Washington, DC, May 20, 2021 – Miller & Chevalier Chartered today announced that the firm received multiple practice and individual lawyer rankings in the 2021 edition of C